 For customers experiencing difficulty in paying their utility bill, please call your local utility and inquire about hardship protection and possible payment plans based on your financial and/or medical circumstances.
 To contact your local utility, scroll to the bottom of this page.

 Customers of Eversource Energy, Yankee Gas Service Company (together, Eversource), The United Illuminating Company (UI), The Southern Connecticut Gas Company (SCG), and The Connecticut Natural Gas Corporation (CNG) who meet income eligibility requirements or receive certain government benefits and are unable to pay their gas or electric bill should call their utility and ask about receiving financial hardship protection.
 Financial hardship protection enables customers to participate in beneficial payment arrangements, summarized below, and offers protection from shut off during from November 1 through May 1.
 Customers will need to submit documentation to their utility to demonstrate eligibility, which must be updated each year.

 |Winter Protection Plan||

-Customers of Eversource, UI, SCG, and CNG who receive financial or medical hardship protection also receive protection from shut-off from November 1 through May 1.
+Customers of Eversource, UI, SCG, and CNG who receive financial hardship or medical protection also receive protection from shut-off from November 1 through May 1.
 No late payments will be assessed during this period, though customers are encouraged to pay as much as they are able to as their full balance will be owed at the end of the winter protection period.
 Payment arrangements are available to customers to help pay down a past due balance (see below).
-Customers must renew their eligibility for the Winter Protection Plan each year, beginning in October, by resubmitting documentation to verify a financial or medical hardship.
+Customers must renew their eligibility for the Winter Protection Plan each year, beginning in October, by resubmitting documentation to verify a financial hardship or medical protection request.